xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 >**Notes**:
 >
->In the **Execution log**, the report shows information of the executed test cases only, which is 5 test cases in this example.
-Katalon Studio auto-generates the report of 5 executed test case results in JUnit, HTML, PDF, and CSV format.
+>In this scenario, Katalon Studio generates a report for 5 test case results in JUnit, HTML, PDF, and CSV format.
+The report does not show information for test cases that were not run, like test case 6 in our example.
 See also [Test Suite and Test Suite Collection Reports](https://docs.katalon.com/katalon-studio/docs/test-suite-report.html#test-suite-report).

-You can also apply the terminate execution conditionally with **Retry all**, **Retry immediately**, and **Data-driven testing**.
-These cases follow the same logic with this example, following the definition of a test failure mentioned.

 ### Terminate Test Suite Collection Executed In Sequential Mode